higgicd/Accessibility_Toolbox/README.md

 - **Origins ID Field**: a unique identifier for your input origins; can be any type of field
 - *Origins Network Search Tolerance* (optional): the search tolerance for locating the input features on the network; features that are outside the search tolerance are left unlocated
 - *Origins Network Search Query* (optional): specifies a query to restrict the search to a subset of the features within a source feature class; useful if you don't want to find features that may be unsuited for a network location
-  - for example, if you do not want your input origins to locate on major highways, you could input the SQL expression *["Streets", '"FREEWAY" = 0']*
+  - for example, if you do not want your input origins to locate on major highways, you could input the SQL expression *["Streets", ""FREEWAY" = 0"]*
   - in the example data, if you do not want origins to locate on tunnels or bridges, you could input the SQL expression *[["NYC_OSM_Walk", ""tunnel" <> 'yes'"], ["NYC_OSM_Walk", ""bridge" <> 'yes'"]]*
   - see the ArcGIS [Add Locations](https://pro.arcgis.com/en/pro-app/tool-reference/network-analyst/add-locations.htm) reference for more guidance and examples on setting a *search_criteria* parameter